mathspp/mathspp/pages/02.blog/solving-wordle-with-apl/item.md

 Let's suppose that our guess was `'praam'` and that the score was `0 0 1 0 2`.
 This means that the secret word contains a single `'a'` and none of the letters `'pr'`.
-So, if we take a word that has passed all the previous criteria, we only need to check that the number of its letters contained in `'apr'` is 1:
+So, if we take a word that satisfies all the previous criteria, we only need to check that the number of its letters contained in `'apr'` is 1:

 ```APL